Open-Source Visual Testing Stacks

 });

-For diff computation, pixelmatch remains the industry standard for open-source pipelines.
-It operates directly on raw RGBA buffers, bypassing DOM serialization overhead.
-When processing map screenshots, apply a preprocessing step using Sharp to strip metadata, normalize color profiles, and convert to a flat 8-bit RGBA array before passing to the diff engine.
+For diff computation, pixelmatch operates directly on raw RGBA buffers, bypassing DOM serialization overhead.
+Apply a preprocessing step using Sharp to strip metadata, normalize color profiles, and convert to a flat 8-bit RGBA array before passing to the diff engine.
 This eliminates false positives caused by embedded EXIF data or ICC profile mismatches between CI runners and developer workstations.

 Deterministic Execution & Map State Synchronization

-Cross-browser consistency remains the most persistent source of flakiness in map visual testing.
-Chromium, Firefox, and WebKit implement font rendering, subpixel positioning, and WebGL compositing differently, which introduces visual divergence even when the underlying application code remains identical.
-To mitigate this, teams must enforce strict viewport standardization, disable hardware acceleration in CI runners, and lock browser versions via package managers or Docker images.
-Playwright’s multi-browser execution model allows parallel validation across engines, but synchronization requires explicit wait strategies.
+Cross-browser consistency is the most persistent source of flakiness in map visual testing.
+Chromium, Firefox, and WebKit implement font rendering, subpixel positioning, and WebGL compositing differently, which introduces visual divergence even when application code is identical.
+Mitigate this by enforcing strict viewport standardization, disabling hardware acceleration in CI runners, and locking browser versions via Docker images or pinned Playwright version (use npx playwright install chromium for the exact browser bundled with your installed @playwright/test version; Playwright manages its own browser binaries and does not support @version suffixes in the install command).

-Instead of relying on arbitrary timeouts, engineers should intercept tile network requests, verify map state via exposed API hooks such as map.isLoaded() in MapLibre or Leaflet, and wait for animation frames to settle.
-Network interception should stub tile endpoints or mock predictable raster responses to eliminate CDN latency variance.
-For WebGL-based renderers, disable map animations during test execution:
+Instead of relying on arbitrary timeouts, intercept tile network requests, verify map state via API hooks, and wait for animation frames to settle.
+For WebGL-based renderers, disable map animations before capture:

 await page.evaluate(() => {